floatingpixels/supabase-nuxt/README.md

 ### `key`

-Default: `process.env.NUXT_PUBLIC_SUPABASE_ANON_KEY`
+Default: `process.env.NUXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY`

-Supabase 'anon key', used to bypass the Supabase API gateway and interact with your Supabase database making use of user JWT to apply RLS Policies.
+Supabase 'publishable key', used to access the Supabase API gateway and interact with your Supabase database making use of user JWT to apply RLS Policies.

 ### `serviceKey`

 Default: `process.env.NUXT_SUPABASE_SERVICE_ROLE_KEY`

 Supabase 'service role key', has super admin rights and can bypass your Row Level Security.
+This can be any secret key configured in your Supabase project.

 ### `redirect`